basbossink/presentations/testing/slides.markdown

 - Definitions
 - Inspiration
 - Reality
-- What do we need?
+- Where do we want to go?
 - Next actions

 # Introduction